 Jeanne serves on the board of directors for First Night Alexandria, the Alexandria Symphony Orchestra and the Alexandria Sportsman’s Club.
 She is a member of the National Press Club, American Legion Post 24 and Rotary International, and is the media representative for the City of Alexandria’s Local Emergency Planning Commission.
 She loves travel, technology and trivia and dreams of one day writing headlines for the New York Post.

-Four honored for volunteer service.
+Dutzman honored for 15 years of service.

 More than 70 members and guests joined Police Chief Earl Cook and Fire Chief Adam Thiel in attending the annual Alexandria Retired Police, Fire and Sheriff's Association holiday celebration Dec.
 12, where the 2014 officers were sworn in for the coming year.

 Edelen shines in Signature Theatre production of "Gypsy."